JeunghyunLee/jeunghyunlee.github.io/home.md

       url: "https://jeunghyunlee.github.io/about/"
 excerpt: "Hi, my name is **Jeunghyun**.
 Nice to meet you."
 intro:
   - excerpt: 'I am a graduate student studying *clinical psychology* along with *neuroimaging techniques* and *computational modeling*.
-I love *surfing*, and to to *catch images* of my daily life on camera.'`type="center"`
+I love *surfing*, and to to *catch images* of my daily life on camera.'
 feature_row:
   - image_path: /assets/images/splash-image-1.png
     alt: "placeholder image 1"